jenseng/get-job-uuid/README.md

     echo "::notice::Job ID: ${job_id}"
 ```

+## How does it work?

+Although GitHub doesn't directly expose the job UUID, it can be reliably extracted from the worker diagnostic logs that get generated for every job.
+Even if debug logging is disabled, these logs are still present and accessible within the job.
+The basic process is as follows:

+1. The action finds the `Runner.Worker` process information.
+1. The action infers the `_diag` directory relative to the location of the `Runner.Worker` binary.
+This is necessary since the directory may be in a different location depending on the runner type (e.g. `ubuntu-latest` vs `windows-latest` vs `self-hosted`)
+1. The action extracts the UUID from the worker log file in the `_diag` directory.

+## Limitations

+This action is known not to work within [containerized jobs](https://docs.github.com/en/actions/writing-workflows/choosing-where-your-workflow-runs/running-jobs-in-a-container), since the host processes and file system are not accessible from within the container.

 ## License

 The scripts and documentation in this project are released under the [ISC License](./LICENSE.md)